decentral1se/hdyndns/README.rst

 * Simple 'ini style' configuration.
 * Avoid writing potentially hard to maintain dynamic DNS bash scripts.
 * Small code base, easy to understand, maintain and extend and is cross platform.
-* Will be maintained going forward and is being used in existing homebrew setups.

 .. _documentation: